andraugust/andraugust.github.io/statmech.md

 The kinetic theory of gases was one of the first attempts to model gases as large collections of small moving objects.
 The theory proposes that:

 * Gases contain lots of very small particles moving in constant motion
-* The particles interact by colliding elastically with each other and the walls of whatever container they're in
+* The particles interact by colliding elastically with each other and the walls of the container they're in
 * Macroscopic properties like pressure emerge through the collective interaction of the particles, specifically through momentum transfer
-* The particles are at high enough energy and low enough density that Coulomb forces and complicated quantum effects can be safely ignored
 * "Particle" is a somewhat generic term for the microscopic constituents of bulk matter.
-Depending on the context, a particle could be an atom, molecule, photon, etc
+Depending on context, a particle can be an atom, molecule, photon, etc

 Let's see if we can use these assumptions to connect microscopic particle motion with macroscopic pressure.